SivamAgarwalla/ThinkTankU/README.md

           }
       }
       ```
-      - (Update/PUT) Add a like to the Likes array or comment to the Comments Array for the specific post object
+      - (Update/PUT) Add a like to the Likes array -> SAME snippet as adding a like to the like's array in the Home Screen
    - Profile Screen
       - (Read/GET) Query logged in user object
       ```swift